 12.1.
 Relevance - User Needs

-• Internal market: In order to carry out the tasks entrusted to it under the Treaties, especially with regard to the internal market, the Commission must have exhaustive, up to date, reliable and comparable information on the activity, competitiveness and performance of enterprises in the Community.
+Internal market: In order to carry out the tasks entrusted to it under the Treaties, especially with regard to the internal market, the Commission must have exhaustive, up-to-date, reliable and comparable information on the activity, competitiveness and performance of enterprises in the Community.

-• Commission policies: New economic, competition, social, environmental and enterprise policies and guidelines call for initiatives and decisions based on valid statistics.
-Business statistics are needed to provide harmonised, reliable and fast statistical information, to assist and inform policy decisions by both the Commission and individual enterprises.
+Commission policies: New economic, competition, social, environmental and enterprise policies and guidelines call for initiatives and decisions based on valid statistics.
+Business statistics are needed to provide harmonised, reliable and fast statistical information, to assist and inform policy decisions by both the Commission and individual enterprises

-• GDP: Business statistics have an essential role to play since the same statistical surveys can be used in compiling the various components in national accounts, which are in turn needed in the calculation of GDP.
+GDP: Business statistics have an essential role to play since the same statistical surveys can be used in compiling the various components in national accounts, which are in turn needed in the calculation of GDP.

-• European monetary policy must be able to base itself on reliable European statistics which are comparable at all levels.
-The Maastricht Treaty already provided the European Central Bank the right and obligation to obtain the tools necessary to fulfil its mission: “In order to ensure the missions of the ESCB*, the ECB, assisted by the national central banks, shall collect the necessary statistical data, either from the competent national authorities, or directly from the economic agents”.
+European monetary policy must be able to base itself on reliable European statistics which are comparable at all levels.
+The Maastricht Treaty already provided the European Central Bank (ECB) the right and obligation to obtain the tools necessary to fulfil its mission: “In order to ensure the missions of the European System of Central Banks (ESCB), the ECB, assisted by the national central banks, shall collect the necessary statistical data, either from the competent national authorities, or directly from the economic agents”.

 12.2.
 Relevance - User Satisfaction